anthonyi7/memories-of-leslie/README.md

 ## Architecture Notes

-- This site is designed for long-term durability — it should outlast any single cluster
 - No authentication required for submissions
 - No hardcoded credentials anywhere — all secrets via Kubernetes Secret or env vars
 - `docker-compose.yml` is for local development only; never used in cluster